-Although the site is not itself designated, it lies within an ecologically sensitive area as it adjoins an Ancient Semi-Natural Woodland.
+Although the site is not itself designated, it lies within an ecologically sensitive area as it adjoins an Ancient Semi-Natural Woodland (Figure 19).

-The ecologically sensitive nature of the ancient woodland will need to be a very significant consideration in terms of recreational impact, access and biodiversity in any development scheme design.
+The ecologically sensitive nature of the ancient woodland will need consideration in terms of recreational impact, access and biodiversity in any development scheme design.